-Mercy Hospital moving forward with relocation plans
+With finances improving, Mercy Hospital moving forward with relocation plan

 “A lot of generous contributions already have been made (toward the Fore River project),” Therrien said.
 “We have to make sure that we continue to demonstrate financial stability.”

 The Fore River hospital would be smaller than originally planned.
-Therrien said the current plan calls for a 108,000-square-foot facility in addition to the existing 150,000 square feet of medical offices built on the Fore River site in 2008.
+Therrien said the current plan calls for a 108,000-square-foot facility in addition to the existing 150,000 square feet of hospital space, not including medical offices, built on the Fore River site in 2008.
 Originally, Mercy planned to build about 420,000 square feet of hospital space and offices at the expansion site.
 The existing Mercy Hospital on State Street is about 250,000 square feet.

 Therrien said the reduced footprint at Fore River reflects an evolving health care trend toward shorter and fewer inpatient hospital stays.
 For example, patients undergoing joint-replacement surgery in the past had to stay at the hospital for three days, he said, whereas now they can go home on the same day as the surgery.